Dispersive Estimates in R^3 with Threshold Resonances: Introduction

-A function $\phi \in \mc M \setminus \mc E$ is called a zero resonance of $H$.
-Following \cite{jeka} and \cite{yajima_disp}, we classify exceptional Hamiltonians $H$ as follows: \paragraph{1.} $H$ is of exceptional type of the first kind if it has a zero resonance, but no zero eigenfunctions: $\{0\} = \mc E$. \paragraph{2.} $H$ is of exceptional type of the second kind if it has zero eigenfunctions, but no zero resonance: $\mc E = \mc M$. \paragraph{3.} $H$ is of exceptional type of the third kind if it has both resonances and eigenfunctions at zero: $\{0\} \subsetneq \mc E \subsetneq \mc M$.
+A function $\phi \in \mc M \setminus \mc E$ is called a zero energy resonance of $H$.
+Following \cite{jeka} and \cite{yajima_disp}, we classify exceptional Hamiltonians $H$ as follows: \paragraph{1.} $H$ is of exceptional type of the first kind if it has a zero energy resonance, but no zero energy eigenfunctions: $\{0\} = \mc E \subsetneq \mc M$. \paragraph{2.} $H$ is of exceptional type of the second kind if it has zero energy eigenfunctions, but no zero energy resonance: $\{0\} \subsetneq \mc E = \mc M$. \paragraph{3.} $H$ is of exceptional type of the third kind if it has both resonances and eigenfunctions at zero energy: $\{0\} \subsetneq \mc E \subsetneq \mc M$.